y00ga-sec/Trustify/README.md

 ## Usage

-In a domain-joined Windows machine, import the script into your powershell session
+On a domain-joined Windows machine, import the script into your powershell session
 ````
 Import-Module .\Trustify.ps1
 ````